• Skip to main content

 The SD40 is roughly the same size as a G19, but make no mistake: it will not fit in Glock 19 holsters.

 The SD40 is chambered in .40 S&W while the SD9 is chambered for the 9mm cartridge.
-Both the SD40 and SD9 are available in “standard” capacity and “low” capacity.
+Both the SD40 and SD9 are available in standard capacity and low capacity.
 Smith & Wesson gets a huge attaboy for correctly pointing out that standard capacity magazines are not mythical killing machines.

 The Smith and Wesson SD40 holds 14 cartridges in the magazine (10 in the low capacity mags), while the SD9 holds 16 rounds.
 Both the SD40 and SD9 ship with two stainless steel magazines.
 The magazines have visual inspection holes on both sides allowing the user to quickly assess how many rounds are loaded.

-Prior to receiving the gun, it was my understanding that the SD magazines were interchangeable with the Sigma magazines.
-I strongly suspected this was true.
 So, do Sigma magazines work in the Smith & Wesson SD line of pistols?
-I obtained a pair of .40 caliber Sigma magazines and confirmed that they do run fine in the SD40 pistol.
+Yes.
+I obtained a pair of .40 caliber Sigma magazines and confirmed that they run fine in the SD40 pistol.

-I found the fit and finish of the SD40 was excellent.
+I found the fit and finish of the SD40 were excellent.
 For the price of the SD40, I expected some minor tool marks and other imperfections, yet I could find none.
 Even the inside parts on the SD40 looked very good.

 The stainless steel slide was coated with a black Melonite finish.
 Melonite was the same finish used on the Smith & Wesson M&P pistols, and in my experience, it worked every bit as good as the finishes found on other pistols.